georgiee/coding-for-kids/slides.md

 ## [fit] kid again

 ---
-^ be creative by creating challenges for the kids
+^ be creative when you create challenges for yourk kids

-^ and create your own scratch birhtday cards

 ## [fit] be creative